Part of Margaret Tait Commission

 Each year, the Award is presented to a Scottish or Scotland-based artist who has established a significant body of work over the past 5 – 12 years; is recognised by peers for their contribution to the artists’ moving image sector; and can demonstrate the significant impact that the award will have on the development of their practice.
 The recipient of the award will receive a £15,000 prize to produce ambitious new work, which is exhibited at the Glasgow Film Festival the following year and will subsequently tour with LUX Scotland.

 Eligible artists are nominated through an open call process, which allows anyone (the general public, as well as arts professionals and artists) both within and outwith Scotland to put forward an artist.
 Nominations are assessed by a jury of artists and professionals from across the fields of the visual arts and cinema.
 Shortlisted artists are then asked to present proposals for the commission.

-Alberta Whittle, recipient of the 2018/19 award, will present her new film at Glasgow Film Festival 2019.
-The 2019/20 award will be announced at this screening, and a reception for both Whittle and the new recipient will be held afterwards.
+Jamie Crewe, recipient of the 2019/20 award, will present their new film at Glasgow Film Festival 2020 (26 February – 8 March 2020).
+The 2020/21 award will be announced at this screening, and a reception for both Crewe and the new recipient will be held afterwards.